 We'll meet up with our group in Nashville, get to know each other, and spend some time finalizing our gear as we get ready for our adventure on the Natchez Trace.
 Getting to Nashville early is a great way to explore the capital of Tennessee, world renowned for famous country music artists and venues.
 Before we go to bed for the night, we'll load up the van and trailer with our bikes and bags, ready for our shuttle in the morning.

 Day 2.
 Nashville to Natchez, Mississippi, via shuttle

-We'll initiate our 448-mile journey by meeting up in the morning in Nashville, where we'll set out on a seven-hour shuttle ride to the trailhead in Natchez.
+We'll initiate our 448-mile journey by meeting up in the morning in Nashville, where we'll set out on a nine-hour shuttle ride to the trailhead in Natchez.
 Once we arrive, we'll be free to visit the abundant sites of Natchez, established by French colonists in 1716 and capital of the Mississippi Territory until 1822.
 Natchez was the ultimate destination for thousands of boatmen who navigated the Mississippi River in their heavily laden flatboats and keelboats.
 After selling their goods and boats at market, many would return home to the Ohio River Valley by way of the Natchez Trace.

 Day 3.
 Natchez to Rocky Springs, 61 miles